 The power of animation in the palm of your hands.
-These are the best iPad animation apps of 2021.
+These are the best iPad animation apps for 2024.

 Since Apple released the iPad Pro, the App Store has filled up with new tools you can utilize in your animation workflow.
 So we thought it'd be fun to put together a simple guide to get you acquainted with the best cel animation tools for your frame-by-frame animations.

 In this article, we're going to run through some of our favorite applications for the iPad.
 However, these are just our favorites and in no way a complete list.
 If you've got an app that works well for you, share it on social and tag us!

 We had a handful of things we believed were necessary for the cel animation apps to include to make it a feasible option for animating.
 These features include:

 - Tools that utilized a stylus/pencil

 If you've never heard of the term onion skinning, it's simply a feature that allows you to see transparent versions of the frames before and after your current frame while you animate.
 It's an essential feature for animation.